 Mix up the brine, making sure the sugar and salt are fully dissolved before adding the chicken.

 Put the chicken into the brine so that it is fully covered by the liquid.
-I use a ziplock bag that is large enough for my chicken and the brine (usually a 1qt bag is big enough), then I place the bag into a bowl so it doesn’t accidentally break open in the refrigerator.
+I use a Ziplock bag that is large enough for my chicken and the brine (usually a 1 qt bag is big enough), then I place the bag into a bowl so it doesn’t accidentally break open in the refrigerator.

-3. Prepare the Chicken for Cooking
+Step 3: Prepare the Chicken for Cooking

 Once the time is up, remove the chicken wings from the brine and discard the rest of the brine.
 Rinse the wings and pat them dry with a paper towel.
 This helps them get crispy on the outside.

-4. Cooking the Chicken Wings
+Step 4: Cooking the Chicken Wings

 To Sauce or Not to Sauce

-I like sauce on my chicken wings.
-However, the whole purpose of the brine is to give the chicken wings extra flavor, so I want to stress that you don’t need to add any sauce to these chicken wings.
+The whole purpose of the brine is to give the chicken wings extra flavor, so I want to stress that you don’t need to add any sauce to these chicken wings.
 They hold up on their own.

 Looking for a side to serve with these chicken wings?
 Here are a few options: